A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Methodology

 In the first stage, vision encoders are trained for crop and disease classification.
 Two pretrained backbones are evaluated, namely CLIP ViT-B/16 \cite{clip} and Swin Transformer \cite{swin}.
 Both models are fine-tuned using multitask learning with shared visual features.

+Given an input image, the shared backbone extracts visual representations that are fed into two task-specific classification heads corresponding to plant species and disease categories.
+The model is optimized using a multitask cross-entropy objective,

+which encourages the encoder to jointly capture global crop characteristics and fine-grained symptom patterns.
+This joint supervision produces transferable visual embeddings that are later reused for vision–language reasoning in the VQA stage.

-The Swin Transformer \cite{swin} demonstrates superior classification accuracy.
-It also exhibits lower parameter complexity than CLIP ViT-B/16 \cite{clip}.
+The Swin Transformer \cite{swin} demonstrates superior classification accuracy while maintaining lower parameter complexity than CLIP ViT-B/16 \cite{clip}.
 Based on these results, Swin Tiny (Swin-T) \cite{swin} is selected as the vision encoder for subsequent stages.

 The training hyperparameters used for fine-tuning the vision encoders are summarized in Table~\ref{tab:vit_hyp}.

 \textbf{Stage 2: Vision–Language Question Answering}

 In the second stage, the pretrained Swin-T \cite{swin} encoder is reused for visual question answering.
 The encoder parameters are frozen to preserve learned visual representations.
 Image features are extracted as patch-level embeddings from the Swin-T backbone.